cuongdoan-95ct/LearingPython/design_web_api/c_4_describing_api_with_api_description_format/new_c_4.md

-Below is a detailed translation into Vietnamese of **Chapter 4: Describing an API with an API Description Format** from the book *The Design of Web APIs* by Arnaud Lauret, based on the assumption that the chapter follows the logical progression of the book as seen in Chapter 3.
-Since I don’t have direct access to the full text of Chapter 4, I’ll provide a comprehensive explanation of what such a chapter typically covers, drawing from standard practices in API design and description formats (e.g., OpenAPI/Swagger), and align it with the context of the book.
-The translation will be thorough, covering all likely sections, and I’ll include a practical example to illustrate the concepts for learning purposes.
-I’ll ensure technical accuracy, maintain the structure of a typical chapter, and provide detailed explanations to facilitate understanding.

----

 ## Chương 4: Mô Tả API bằng Định Dạng Mô Tả API (Describing an API with an API Description Format)

 Chương này bao gồm: